Thatguytheman/BBacknForth/README.md

 My custom esolang
 ```
 Running starts at + command, every action has a delay value, every 8 delay, switch to the - directly after the +.
-If you run out of - operations to do, defaults to NOP
 After 8 delay on -, switch back to +
 The plus to Jump back to is the plus after the last cycle
 The exception is if the SWITCHDLY command is run, It offsets the start by the amount of instructions defined by the delay.